Skeleton-based Relational Reasoning for Group Activity Analysis: Related Work

 More recent works keep on using CNN features as input, but focus on inference of the individuals interactions through complex mechanisms over graphs representations of the group.
-Ibrahim et al.~\cite{Ibrahim2018} approach targets at learning the players interactions by describing pair-wise relations from matchings defined by hierarchical graphs, then uses the descriptions as mid-level representations for each player, before performing the classification with an LSTM at the top.
-Wu et al.~\cite{Wu2019a} proposed solution consists on constructing multiple graphs for mapping the appearance and position relation between players, then using a GCN to extract the players representation used for classification of the individual actions and group activity.
-Lu et al.~\cite{Lu2020} builds a scene graph by connecting players spatially close to each other, then this graph is fed to the stacked graph attention blocks, that makes use of graph convolutions to extract person- and group-level interactions, which will then ultimately be passed on to the Gated Recurrent Units (GRUs) for temporal inference.
+Ibrahim et al.~\cite{Ibrahim2018} target at learning the players interactions by describing pair-wise relations from matchings defined by hierarchical graphs, then use the descriptions as mid-level representations for each player, before performing the classification with an LSTM at the top.
+Wu et al.~\cite{Wu2019a} propose constructing multiple graphs to map the appearance and position relation between players, then use a GCN to extract the players representation used for classification of the individual actions and group activity.
+Lu et al.~\cite{Lu2020} build a scene graph by connecting players spatially close to each other, then feed this graph to stacked attention blocks.
+These blocks use graph convolutions to extract person- and group-level interaction representations that will be passed on to Gated Recurrent Units (GRUs) for temporal inference.